goauthentik/authentik/website/docs/users-sources/sources/social-logins/azure-ad/index.md

 ### Machine-to-machine authentication <span class="badge badge--version">authentik 2024.12+</span>

-When doing [Machine-to-Machine](../../../../add-secure-apps/providers/oauth2/client_credentials.md#jwt-authentication), some specific steps need to be considered.
+When using [Machine-to-Machine](../../../../add-secure-apps/providers/oauth2/client_credentials.md#jwt-authentication) authentication, some specific steps need to be considered.

 When getting the JWT token from Azure AD, the scope needs to be set to the Application ID URI, and _not_ the Graph URL, as otherwise the JWT will be in an invalid format.